alphagov/govuk-rfcs/draft-rfc-document-types-schema-names-and-templates.md

 - Is a "calendar"

 - Uses the "generic" schema
-- Is rendered with the "bank holidays" template
+- Is rendered with the "calendar" template

 [https://www.gov.uk/](https://www.gov.uk/bank-holidays)